 As with most specific fears, if an individual continues to live with Nosophobia, in all likelihood it will eventually affect the mental and physical health of the person not to mention the quality of life.

-No one need battle with nosophobia, the fear disease as there are some amazing treatment programs that really do work and there’s one we particularly recommend: CLICK HERE:
+No one need battle with nosophobia, the fear disease, as there are some amazing treatment programs that really do work.

 It’s important we don’t confuse this phobia with hypochondriasis which is the fear that the physical symptoms currently present are manifestations of an undiagnosed disease.
 It also goes by the names of nosemaphobia and pathophobia.
 In recent years it also become recognised as cyberchondria too.
 This is because of increasing role that Doctor Google plays in the diagnosis of illness!